Do you have to live in Los Angeles to get a JFLA interest-free loan?

 Do you have to be Jewish to get a loan?

 We do not care if you go to a mosque on Friday, a synagogue on Saturday, or a church on Sunday.
 We do not care if you don’t go to any of these places.
-Our focus is on helping people in need: students trying to graduate college, women fleeing domestic violence, veterans needing a car.
+Our focus is on helping people in need.
+Furthermore, we do not discriminate based on race, ethnicity, or gender.

 What does “free” mean?